bluedata-katacoda/katacoda-scenarios/Spark with Jupyter_scenario/step2.md

 <br>image/

 These are the files that are required for Spark Application Image.<br>
-Here <b>Start script</b> is a script file which contain code to start all service .
+Here <b>Start script</b>  is a script file which contains code to start all service(s).

 <br><b>Macros.sh</b> It has all the built in macros of BlueData that would be executed during image creation.

 <br><b>Logging.sh</b> This provides the logging facilities for a catalog configuration bundle.

-<br><b>Utils.sh</b> It has utility functions defined which provides information on docker id, cpu share, memory status and fqdn of the current container.
+<br><b>Utils.sh</b> contains utility functions defined which provides information on docker id, cpu share, memory status and fqdn of the current container.

-<br><b>appjob</b> Provides the information on the type job to be launched and we can also add application specific jobs.
+<br><b>appjob</b> provides the information on the type of job to be launched and we can also add application specific jobs.<br>

 Now, we will create a folder called “centos” inside the empty image directory.
 <br>Execute the following command to do so :